 What is the overall duration of the project?

 It depends very much on different aspects related to your business, but if we’re speaking about a project of medium complexity, it usually takes about 8 months.

 A team can regulate the project’s execution speed by performing some tasks simultaneously.
-For example, employees’ training can be performed along with the testing or data migration.
+For example, employee training can be performed along with testing or data migration.
 However, most often, users are trained when the system is already tested – during the deployment stage.

 Since we are going to provide you with the ERP software pricing guide, let’s see what the system consists of so you can better understand what forms the final price.

 The system addresses different aspects of business and, therefore, includes several modules.
 Their number may vary depending on your business’ size and your requirements, but the most frequently used ERP modules are:

 - Human Resource Management.
 It is an essential and one of the most common system modules.
 It deals with the management of employees, departments within an organization, time and resource planning.
 Each of these categories includes numerous functions.
 For example, tracking employees’ attendance, onboarding, efficiency, skills, reporting payroll, storing personal information, etc.

 - Professional Service Automation.
 It can also be called a Project Management module.
 It allows planning projects and managing human and capital resources related to them.
 You can access the real-time project status and associated timesheets.
 It improves the overall performance due to all documents being kept in one place and absolute control.

 - Inventory Management.
 This module helps track information about each item stored in a physical warehouse.
 Querying information here is a lot easier.
 Each item has its identification number, and its location in the warehouse is available and easily accessed all the time.
 The system allows tracking items from the moment they enter the warehouse until the moment they leave it.